 2. What factors contribute to variations in lumbar lordosis, particularly during development?

 3. What are the biomechanical benefits and costs of differing degrees of lumbar curvature?

 To answer these questions, I examine how the lower back acts as a viscoelastic system, showing both spring and damping characteristics in response to loading when we walk, run, and carry loads.
-Using morphometrics, modeling, and experimental methods, my research seeks to predict and test the effects of variations in lumbar curvature on loading behavior in vivo with the ultimate goal of understanding the epidemiology and natural history of spinal pathologies from an evolutionary and clinical perspective.
+Using morphometrics, modeling, and experimental methods, my research seeks to predict and test the effects of variations in lumbar curvature on loading behavior in vivo with the ultimate goal of understanding the epidemiology and natural history of spinal pathologies.